syncfusion-content/blazor-docs/blazor/multiselect-dropdown/filtering.md

 ---
 layout: post
 title: Filtering in Blazor MultiSelect Dropdown Component | Syncfusion
-description: Learn about Filtering in Blazor MultiSelect Dropdown component of Syncfusion, and more details.
+description: Learn here all about Filtering in Syncfusion Blazor MultiSelect Dropdown component and more.
 platform: Blazor
 control: MultiSelect Dropdown
 documentation: ug
 ---

-# Filtering
+# Filtering in Blazor MultiSelect Dropdown Component

 The MultiSelect has built-in support to filter data items when [AllowFiltering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.MultiSelectModel-1.html#Syncfusion_Blazor_DropDowns_MultiSelectModel_1_AllowFiltering) is enabled.
 The filter operation starts as soon as you start typing characters in the MultiSelect input.